-Install the M5 x .80 x 10+7mm standoffs in the 5.5mm cover plate hole using an M5 x .80 pan head stainless steel machine screw.
+97 Install the M5 \times .80 \times 10+7mm standoff in the 5.5mm cover plate hole using an M5 \times .80 pan head stainless steel machine screw.
 The standoff should be mounted to the underside of the cover plate.
 Do not tighten the screw yet.

-Install the (5) SO-239 coax connectors by inserting them through the top side of the cover plate into each of the (5) 5/8" holes.
+98 Install the (5) SO-239 coax connectors by inserting them through the top side of the cover plate into each of the (5) 5/8" holes.
 Secure them with the washer and nut provided with each connector.
 Once again, do not tighten the nuts yet.
+00 Sat the cover plate on the work surface with the undercide